Krishnam55/Online-Compiler/README.md

 **ByteSmith** is a revolutionary coding learning platform built to empower teachers and inspire students in their programming journey.
 It's not just a learning platform – it's an **intelligent, interactive, and adaptive environment** designed for the future of coding education.

-Whether you're a teacher creating assignments or a student practicing your skills, ByteSmith transforms the traditional learning model with **AI-driven features** and **real-time coding tools**.
+ByteSmith transforms the traditional learning model with **AI-driven features** and **real-time coding tools**.

 ---

 ## Key Features

-- **Dynamic Coding Assignments**

-    - Teachers can post assignments containing **bundles of coding questions** tailored to different skill levels.
-    - Students can attempt, track, and submit solutions seamlessly.

-- **Smart Progress Tracker**

-    - Visual dashboards help students monitor their progress and areas for improvement.
-    - Teachers gain insights into class-wide performance trends in real time.

-- **Powerful Online Judge**

-    - Submit solutions and get instant feedback.
-    - Each submission is tested against **public** and **hidden test cases**, ensuring solutions are not just correct but robust.

-- **Integrated Multi-Language Online Compiler**
+- **Interactive Code Editor**
+  - Real-time code editing with syntax highlighting for 5+ languages (Python, Java, C++, C, JavaScript)
+  - Intuitive interface with line numbers, auto-indentation, and theme customization

+- **Multi-Language Code Execution**
-    - Supports multiple programming languages out of the box.
+  - Execute code in multiple programming languages through a secure, containerized environment
-    - Run, debug, and test code instantly without leaving the platform.

-- **AI Superpowers**
-    - **Auto Test Case Generation**: Teachers can instantly create diverse and challenging test cases with AI assistance.
+  - Get instant output and error feedback directly in the browser

+- **AI-Powered Code Analysis**
-    - **Error Explainer**: Students get AI-powered, beginner-friendly explanations for errors in their code.
+  - Smart error detection with beginner-friendly explanations
-    - **Adaptive Learning Tools**: Personalized recommendations and hints to guide students step by step.
+  - Personalized code improvement suggestions
+  - Intelligent debugging assistance

+- **Learning Resources**
+  - Curated collection of coding problems with varying difficulty levels
+  - Step-by-step solutions and explanations
+  - Progress tracking and performance analytics

+- **User Management**
+  - Secure authentication and authorization system
+  - User profiles with activity history
+  - Progress tracking and achievement system

+- **Responsive Design**
+  - Fully responsive interface that works on desktop and mobile devices
+  - Clean, modern UI with customizable themes
+  - Keyboard shortcuts for improved productivity

 ---